wp-cli/handbook/commands/cli/update.md

 Updates WP-CLI to the latest release.

+This command runs on the `before_wp_load` hook, just before the WP load process begins.

 Default behavior is to check the releases API for the newest stable version, and prompt if one is available.

 Use `--stable` to install or reinstall the latest stable version.